The MAC has reopened and we can’t wait to welcome you to our galleries, theatres and Cafe Bar.

 All you need to know about your visit to the MAC.

-The MAC is now open Wednesday - Sunday, 10am - 4pm, initially with our three gallery spaces and Cafe Bar.
+The MAC is now open and you can visit our theatres, galleries and Cafe Bar.

 At the MAC, we’re using a one-way system.
 On arrival, please enter via the door at Exchange Street West.
 These changes have been implemented to ensure the safety of all our visitors.
 The door at Saint Anne’s Square will be exit only.